-Namibia to host 38th Ordinary SADC Summit in August
+Namibia hosted the 38th Ordinary SADC Summit in August

-The 38th Ordinary Summit of the Heads of State and Government of the Southern African Development Community (SADC) and preceding meetings will take place in Windhoek, in the Republic of Namibia from the 9th to the 18th of August, 2018.
+The 38th Ordinary Summit of the Heads of State and Government of the Southern African Development Community (SADC) and preceding meetings took place in Windhoek, in the Republic of Namibia on the 9th to the 18th of August, 2018.

 The SADC Summit is responsible for the overall policy direction and control of functions of the community, ultimately making it the policy-making institution of SADC.
 It is made up of all SADC Heads of States or Government and is managed on a Troika system that comprises the current SADC Chairperson, the incoming Chairperson and the immediate previous Chairperson.
 The ordinary SADC summit usually meets once a year around August or September in a member state of the incoming SADC Chairperson.